ray17n/smart_reservations/README.md

 ### Parameters

 - **Base rate**.
 The base rate per night and person.
-Children discount.
+- **Children discount**.
 Discount applied for each child per night.
 Example. with a Base rate of 25, and a Children discount of 5, the rate for each child will be 20.
 - **Dogs fee**.
 Fee applied for dog per night.
 - **Single night fee**.
 Additional fee for single night reservations.
 - **Low occupancy fee**.
 Additional fee per person for low occupancy reservations.